Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: An Illustrative One-Dimensional Problem

-We plot the overshooting value with respect to $t$ on the right of Fig.\ref{CP1_non}.
-The overshooting values lies in the interval
+We plot the overshoot value with respect to $t$ on the right of Fig.\ref{CP1_non}.
+The overshoot values lie in the interval

-Also, we find that when $0<t<1/2$, the maximum overshooting happen at $U_1$ and when $1/2<t<1$, the maximum overshooting happens at $U_{-1}$, that is, the maximum overshooting appears at the one of the endpoints of $I_0$ which is farther from the discontinuity.
-In any choice of $0<t<1$, the overshooting is non-trivial.
+Also, when $0<t<1/2$, the maximum overshoot appears at $U_1$, and when $1/2<t<1$, the maximum overshoot happens at $U_{-1}$, that is, the maximum overshoot appears at one of the endpoints of $I_0$, which is farther from the discontinuity.
+The overshoot is non-trivial for any $0<t<1$.